williamnguyen-activecyber/okta.github.io/_source/_posts/2017-10-13-okta-groups-spring-security.md

 By default, the Spring Security OAuth 2.0 plugin processes access tokens coming in on an `Authorization` header as a bearer token.
 This is fine for applications that are creating RESTful responses for clients, such as an Angular client.

-For this example, I wanted to keep the architecture and amount of Javascript minimal,so I wanted full page transitions.
+For this example, I wanted to keep the architecture and amount of JavaScript minimal, so I wanted full page transitions.
 This is a little old-school, but it keeps the example code tight and small.

 In order for Spring Security to recognize that a user has authenticated, we need it to be able to handle the token coming in on a cookie.